gorthitk/leetcode/Problem562/README.md

-### 562. Longest Line of Consecutive One in Matrix
+### Problem 562.
+Longest Line of Consecutive One in Matrix

 ### Description
 	Given a 01 matrix M, find the longest line of consecutive one in the matrix.
 The line could be horizontal, vertical, diagonal or anti-diagonal.